 - To review the current pathways of care for marginalised groups into and through fCAMHS health settings.

-Why is this important?
+Why was this important?

 The mental health needs of children and young people who are viewed as high risk (for example, children who are violent, or exhibit sexually harmful behaviours) often can’t be met within CAMHS services.
 Up to 80% of these children and young people have high rates of diagnosed psychiatric and neurodevelopmental disorders, as well as other complex needs such as ‘looked after’ status, special educational needs, substance misuse, experience of abuse, or family disruption.
 These young people often require the help of specialist services that are better able to manage their needs.

 In October 2017, 13 fCAMHS departments were set up across the UK.
 In the first 20 months of operation, referrals to these services were largely for males, living with their birth family, who had no formal psychiatric diagnosis or social care status, and around 30% of who had neurodevelopmental disorders.
 Referrals to fCAMHS in the North West were also largely for young people from a white background.
-This is in contrast to the criminal justice system where there are much higher rates of ‘looked after’ children, with diagnosed mental health conditions, neurodivergency, and an over-representation of young people from minority ethnic backgrounds.
+This was in contrast to the criminal justice system where there were much higher rates of ‘looked after’ children, with diagnosed mental health conditions, neurodivergency, and an over-representation of young people from minority ethnic backgrounds.

-How are we doing it?
+How did we do it?

-Who are we working with?
+Who did we work with?

-We are working with:
+We worked with:

 More information